usefdoybenz/pihole_docker/README.md

 # pihole_docker
-In this reporsitory iam trying to show the docker-compose file  wihtout ports confict
+In this repository Iam trying to show the docker-compose file  without ports confict